jntm7/PassLock/README.md

 py passlock.py
 ```

+OR

+- Run the executable:

+Simply open `passlock.exe` to launch the application.

 ### Enter Custom Parameters
 - Enter the desired password length.
 - Enter the number of each type of character.